forumone/gesso/README.md

     Instead, you should rename the Gesso directory or copy its contents to a new custom theme directory.

+    The easiest way to accomplish this is to use [Drush](https://github.com/drush-ops/drush).
+    Type `drush gesso --help` for more information.

-    Replace all instances of 'gesso' within this directory with a machine- readable name of your choice, including folder names, filenames, and all occurences within files.
+    If you can’t use Drush, then manually replace all instances of 'gesso' within this directory with a machine-readable name of your choice, including folder names, filenames, and all occurences within files.
 This custom name must start with a letter and may only contain lowercase letters, numbers, and underscores.

 3. Edit the .info file and update the theme name and description.
 You can also change the screenshot image (images/screenshot.png) shown on the Appearance